WarpDrive/Cesium-SpaceNavigator/README.md

 Place in /Build folder of your Cesium install.

-I've created a 5DOF testapp here http://warpdrive.github.io/Apps/fiveDof.html It can take about 20-30 sec to load which might be due to the web-host (I plan to swap soon) or perhaps because it's using the unminified version.
-To activate just press one of the 3Dmouse buttons.
+I've created a 5DOF testapp here http://warpdrive.github.io/Apps/fiveDof.html To activate just press one of the 3Dmouse buttons.
 Some important caveats, if you do any of these in Chromium in Windows (Chrome and Opera)
 -reload the webpage
 -minimize the browser
 -switch tabs